malusamayo/server-extension/README.md

-# Server Extension for AutoDoc
+# Server Extension for WrangleDoc

 ## Installing the Package